Protected Area Permit (PAP) for Foreigners — Sorted, Start to Finish

 You travel

 The PAP regime requires a registered operator and (in states like Arunachal) a guide.
-Your partner takes care of all of it.
+A good operator handles all of this for you:

 PAP application filing